chrisgrieser/nvim-scissors/README.md

 - Automagical conversion from buffer text to JSON string.
 - Intuitive UI for editing the snippet, dynamically adapting the number of prefixes.
-- Automatic hot-reloading of any changes.
+- Automatic hot-reloading of any changes, so you do not have to restart nvim for changes to take effect.
-- Optional JSON-formatting and sorting of the snippet file after updating, using `yq` or `jq`. ([Useful when version-controlling your snippet collection](#version-controlling-snippets-json-formatting).)
+- Optional JSON-formatting and sorting of the snippet file. ([Useful when version-controlling your snippet collection](#version-controlling-snippets-json-formatting).)
 - Snippet/file selection via `telescope` or `vim.ui.select`.
 - Automatic bootstrapping of the snippet folder or new snippet files if needed.